 Which meal plan is best for you really is dependent on what you do on campus.

-We do recommend that when you first arrive on campus, that you choose the 21 meal plan at least the first semester to gauge how you live and are active on campus.
+We do recommend that when you first arrive on campus, that you choose the 21 meal plan, at least during the first semester, to gauge your eating habits and ensure you have enough meals during each week.

 This is especially true for freshmen in the regiment during the fall semester, as they are required to be on campus until the end of MUG month.